-Your European health insurance card (EHIC), or Provisional certificate has to be submitted to attending physician.
-If no of above mentioned documents are presented, the physician can insist on cash payment.
+Your European health insurance card (EHIC) or Provisional certificate has to be submitted to attending physician.
+If none of the abovementioned documents are presented, the physician can insist on cash payment.
 The doctor will normally ask you to confirm your expected length of stay in the territory of the Czech Republic and will advise you to choose one of the Czech contracting health insurance funds.

 For specialist treatment, you need a referral from a GP.
-Some extra dental manipulation and materials participation is to be paid in extra particular amounts.
+Some extra dental care may be for an extra charge.
 Prescriptions are issued by a doctor, and may be filled at a pharmacy.
 You may have to contribute to the cost of your drugs or medicines, and this cost is not refundable.
-To get hospital treatment, you need a referral from a GP except in cases of emergency, when you can go directly to the hospital.
+To get hospital treatment, you need a referral from a GP except in cases of emergency when you can go directly to the hospital.
 Transport to the hospital is covered by the insurance system and is provided free of charge.
 In case of urgent medical transport or in case of treatment by doctor of emergency service it is also necessary to present your European health insurance card, Em or Provisional certificate.
 Please note that non-urgent or elective treatment which can reasonably be postponed until the person's return to his/her country are not covered, and for these eventualities we recommend you take out extra medical or commercial travel insurance with an insurance provider in your home country.